5l1v3r1/WhatsSpy-Public-wiki/updates.markdown

 * Fixed several timezone issues for people living in half hour timezones.
 * Created "Performance options" to speed up the loading in the GUI.
+* Changed no profile picture to new image.

 ---
 **Update 1.5.0** :